All Products

 cd /root

-# Use ossutil to upload data to OSS.
+# Use ossutil to upload the data to OSS.

-# Create a directory named hr=${h} in the githubevents OSS bucket.
+# Create the hr=${h} directory in the githubevents OSS bucket.

 ossutil mkdir oss://githubevents/hr=${h}

-# Upload data from /opt/hourlydata/gh_data (you can customize this path) to OSS.
+# Upload the data from the /opt/hourlydata/gh_data directory to OSS.
+You can use a different directory.

 ossutil cp -r /opt/hourlydata/gh_data oss://githubevents/hr=${h} -u